tbensky/Prolog-CLP/README.md

 For example, since the Blizten/Cupid requirement is so simple in `Blitzen > Cupid`, why not first choose ordering values for these two, then immediately check that this requirement holds?
 This will immediately exclude all search paths that do not have `Blitzen > Cupid`.

 Likewise, the Rudolph/Prancer condition is also simple in `Rudolph > Prancer`.
 So we'll choose values for these two next, and ensure this condition is met.
 We'll even do something else: let's be sure that all values chosen for all reindeer at this point (Blizten, Cupid, Rudolph, and Prancer) are not equal (again since reindeer cannot share a position in line).
 This will narrow the search space even more.
+In the book [Thinking as Computation](https://www.amazon.com/Thinking-Computation-First-Course-Press/dp/0262534746) this issue is discussed on p.
+101 "Minimizing the guesswork: Two rules."

 So, we'll do this to start our search:

 ```prolog
         order(Blitzen),